corda/corda/docs/source/tut-two-party-contract.rst

 If you're following along in Java, you'll also need to rename ``TemplateContract.java`` to ``IOUContract.java``.

+If you attempt to run the code and create an IOU the contract constraints will trigger, and the IOU creation will fail because we have not yet updated the ``IOUFlow`` to obey the contract.
+That is covered on the next page.

 Let's walk through this code step by step.

 The Create command